-In the circumstances the council havedecided that it would not open the car boot, this summer every month.
+In the circumstances the council havedecided that it would not open the car boot, this summer.

-The next meeting of the council will be hopefully a live meeting on Thursday 09th September at 7.00 pm at the Memorial Hall.
-The meeting will take place in the main Hall until further notice.
+The next meeting of the council will be on Thursday 8th September at 7.00 pm 2022 in the Memorial Hall .

 Many dog owners do not want to have their dogs on leads in this area because they want to run and exercise their dogs and young dogs and large dogs need exercise off leads.
 The problem for the council is the multiple use of that area coupled with the increase in dog owners using that area.
 As owners of the area the council has a responsibility and duty of care to manage the area for the safety and convenience of all users.
 As more restrictions elsewhere are introduced and many owners take their dogs on holidays with them, the problem of over use by dog walkers will increase.
 There are now more self-catering holiday homes in the area and also more of them now allow dogs to stay.